 Q. Which core can I waive?

-A. Review the Core Course Waiver information for details regarding which core can be waived and how.
-Note that the deadline for Winter core course waivers is November 1.
+A. Review the Core Course Waiver information (updated each spring) for details regarding which core can be waived, the process, and deadlines.

 Q. How can I keep track of which core requirements I have or haven’t completed?

-A. Review your Academic Requirements on Wolverine Access to see a live degree audit of your record, or schedule a Graduate Degree Audit Check appointment with an Academic Advisor.
-Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment to review their requirements.
+A. After August 11 you can review your Academic Requirements on Wolverine Access to see a live degree audit of your record.
+You may also review the core curriculum, track your progress using the Degree Requirements Checklist, and schedule an appointment with your Academic Advisor periodically to discuss your academic plan and ensure you are on track for graduation.
+Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?